duolingo/duolingo-sharedtask-2020/README.md

 This repository has code for:

 * Scoring a predictions file
-* Training a model with [fairseq](https://github.com/pytorch/fairseq)
+* Training an example baseline model with [fairseq](https://github.com/pytorch/fairseq)

 Python 3.6+ is required.
 It is strongly recommended that you run this in a virtual environment.

 ## Scoring

 ### Requirements

-There are no separate requirements for running the scoring function.
+There are no special requirements for running the scoring function.

 ### Code